 Answer These Questions Before Buying a Home Overseas

-If you watch any international-vacation-home-finder-show, you’re likely impressed with just how simple the portrayal of buying a home in a foreign country can be.
-In fact, many military members long to retire with a property to relax in and rejuvenate or perhaps even move into permanently after their time in service is over.
+If you watch any international vacation-home-finder show, you’re likely impressed with just how simple the portrayal of buying a home in a foreign country can be.
+In fact, many military members long to retire with a property to relax and rejuvenate or perhaps to move permanently after their service time is over.

-Eager to be financially independent, Scott intended to spend his monthly Overseas Housing Allowance (OHA) to pay for his property purchase.
-German landlords were privy to the high OHA entitlements, so Scott was ready to be rid of the ever-increasing rental payments he was making to his landlord.
-These are typical arguments for buying a home overseas, but he cautions other service members to avoid jumping in without thoroughly understanding all of the financial details involved.
+Eager to be financially independent, Scott intended to spend his monthly Overseas Housing Allowance (OHA) to purchase his property.
+German landlords were privy to the high OHA entitlements, so Scott was ready to be rid of the ever-increasing rental payments he made to his landlord.
+These are typical arguments for buying a home overseas, but he cautions other servicemembers to avoid jumping in without understanding the financial details.

-Medical care and other specialty items will also be a challenge to obtain in foreign countries.
+Medical care and specialty items will also be challenging to obtain in foreign countries.
 Islands aren’t the only difficult places to receive goods, so be sure to inquire how the locals get the things they need for affordable prices.

 Quality of life also comes into play.

-Contentious topics like the lack of infrastructure, inadequate electrical grids, and community plumbing are all issues if they are not meeting the needs of the community.
-If you’re moving to get “off the grid" and the citizens are hoping for more technology, then you’ll be hit with extra expenses for improvements.
+Contentious topics like the lack of infrastructure, inadequate electrical grids, and community plumbing are all issues if they are not meeting the community’s needs.
+For example, if you want to move “off the grid,” but the local citizens want community-wide technology updates, you’ll be hit with extra expenses for improvements.

-It’s not uncommon for a service member to have a spouse born in another country.
-Often, familial ties lead to a post-military life home purchase in the spouse’s home country.
-Having a spouse who speaks the language and is a resident sometimes eases the burden of foreign property purchase.
+It’s not uncommon for a servicemember to have a spouse born in another country.
+Familial ties often lead to a post-military home purchase in the spouse’s country.
+Having a spouse who speaks the language and is a resident sometimes eases the burden of foreign property purchases.

-Scott mentioned that one of the trickiest parts of buying real estate for him was understanding how German lending worked.
-The entire system is completely different from that in the U.S. Don’t forget, VA loans are not eligible for foreign home purchases.
-Banking guarantees and fluctuating exchange rates were just two of the topics he had to delve into and master.
+Scott mentioned that understanding how German lending worked was one of the trickiest parts of buying real estate.
+The entire system is completely different from that in the U.S. Don’t forget that VA loans are not eligible for foreign home purchases.
+Banking guarantees and fluctuating exchange rates were just two topics he had to delve into and master.
 The language barrier certainly didn’t help.

-Finding the money to buy a property is going to be significantly different than the process in the U.S. You may even run into the situation where foreign citizens are banned from financing real estate purchases.
+Finding the money to buy a property is significantly different than the process in the U.S. You may even run into a situation where foreign citizens are banned from financing real estate purchases.

-Although non-resident financing is difficult to obtain, countries such as France, Mexico, the Dominican Republic, and New Zealand have a history of working with foreign buyers.
+Although non-resident financing is difficult to obtain, countries like France, Mexico, the Dominican Republic, and New Zealand have a history of working with foreign buyers.

 If you’re considering using a foreign bank, expect some combination (if not all) of the following differences.

-Retirement accounts in the forms of 401(k)s and IRAs can be tapped, but there are restrictions on the amounts withdrawn, coupled with the fact that the IRS won’t allow borrowing.
-However, a potential withdraw of $10,000 for a first-time home purchase can be accessed without penalty.
-Hire a skilled tax professional to guide you through this type of financing because, after all, this is your hard-earned retirement money.
+- Retirement accounts in the forms of 401(k)s and IRAs are used, but there are restrictions on the amounts withdrawn.
+However, you can potentially withdraw $10,000 for a first-time home purchase without penalty.
+Hire a skilled tax professional to guide you through this type of financing because this is your hard-earned retirement money.

 You can expect that every government is going to want some sort of tax payment.

 It's common practice in other countries to pay taxes on the property both at the time of purchase and then again later at the time of sale.
 This is in addition to potential property taxes that you would pay year-round.
-Taxes are a tangled web that becomes even more ensnared when adding your financial situation in the U.S. to the mix.
+Foreign real estate taxes are a tangled web that becomes even more ensnared when adding your financial situation in the U.S. to the mix.

-Scott had a frustrating experience while trying to sell his home.
-He initially considered renting it out after his time in Germany was up, but found the rental laws to be unfavorable.
-A long distance landlordship didn’t sound enticing, especially because of the way German laws regulated renovations and service providers.
+Scott had a frustrating experience while trying to sell his German home.
+He initially considered renting it after his time in Germany but found the rental laws unfavorable.
+A long distance landlordship didn’t sound enticing, especially because of how German laws regulated renovations and service providers.
 Upkeep was going to be very expensive.

 After seven years of owning his home, Scott decided to sell.
-However, he waited for many months to execute a worthwhile deal, as exchange rates weren’t regularly in his favor.
-Additionally, he hoped the expensive improvements he made to the home would pay off, but was disappointed when the final numbers came through.
+However, he waited many months to execute a worthwhile deal, as exchange rates weren’t in his favor.
+Additionally, he hoped the expensive improvements he made to the home would pay off but was disappointed when the final numbers came through.

 There really isn’t a perfect way to predict the overriding real estate trends in a foreign country when you intend to sell, but factor in local market oddities, and you might just be waiting for much longer than you hoped, perhaps even years.

 Your lifelong dream of a vacation home could become a nightmare if the decision to sell becomes unattainable.
-If fact, Scott said one of the pitfalls of owning a foreign property was the lack of freedom to sell on a predictable basis.
+Scott said one of the pitfalls of owning a foreign property was the need for more freedom to sell on a predictable basis.

 For first-timers, investing in a foreign property shouldn’t be a journey you go on alone.

 Professional services and sound advice from other service members who hold international properties will help to avoid many pitfalls.
-Scott offered a bit more advice for those considering a purchase: consider the home a very long-term investment in order for it to pay out and don’t forget to factor in the costs and challenges of long distance travel to maintain the property.
+Scott offered a bit more guidance for those considering a purchase: consider the home a very long-term investment.
+Don’t forget to factor in the costs and challenges of long distance travel to maintain the property.